-As presented in Sec.~\ref{QPU}, to build a QPU, the Quantum and Classical Layers and their interface need to be assembled in a functional manner.
+To build a QCS, the quantum and classical layers and their interface need to be assembled in a functional manner.
 This raises the question of what the best system configuration is and what temperature the different function blocks should be placed at.
-In principle, these layers can be and are {\em de facto} almost independently optimised drawing on specific technical insight and following a similar methodology to other information processing systems.
-So far, the approach has been bottom-up, thinking of the optimal Quantum Layer and building all the way up.
-The established consensus at the Quantum Layer seeks long coherence times, high-fidelity short write and read times, and qubits placed in compact 2D arrays, as much as modern technology allows.
+These layers can be almost independently optimised.
+So far, the approach has been bottom-up, thinking of the optimal quantum layer and building all the way up.

-One of the big advantages of silicon in terms of scaling, its small qubit footprint, also poses some important challenges in terms of system design: The I/O problem, as we have already seen in Sec.~\ref{IO}, and the location of the classical electronics with respect to the Quantum Layer.
+One of the big advantages of silicon in terms of scaling, its small qubit footprint, also poses some challenges in terms of system design: The I/O problem, and the location of the classical electronics with respect to the quantum layer.
 All considerations apart from that of power consumption indicate that monolithic integration would be optimal.
-However, if the classical electronics is co-located in the plane with the Quantum Layer, the 2D array necessary for QEC would be broken.
-With these requirements in mind, several architectures have been proposed with varying levels of integration going from full 3D integration to 2D modular designs to account for limitations, leverage know-how and validate elementary designs, see Fig. 4.
+However, if the classical electronics is co-located in the plane with the quantum layer, the 2D array necessary for QEC would be broken.
+With these requirements in mind, several architectures have been proposed with varying levels of integration going from full 3D integration to 2D modular designs to account for limitations, leverage know-how and validate elementary designs (Fig. 4).